psaltisa/psaltisa.github.io/_pages/talks.md

     </div>
 </div>
 <div class="caption">
-    Presenting at the JINA Frontiers in Nuclear Astrophysics conference in South Bend, IN (2022).
+    Thanassis presenting at the JINA Frontiers in Nuclear Astrophysics conference in South Bend, IN (2022).
 </div>

 <div class="news">